UvaishKhan7/Age_Calculator/README.md

 - CSS
 - JavaScript

-Click on the below link to check your age.. https://age-calculator-iota.vercel.app/
+Click on the link to check your age.. https://age-calculator-iota.vercel.app/